 Because fume hood ventilation stacks are specifically designed to carry potentially harmful fumes and materials away from research spaces, it is not unexpected that residue from research compounds might be present in the stacks.
 Some radiological contamination was anticipated, due to historical activities related to uranium and thorium production processes in Spedding Hall, and in some of the stacks elevated levels of radiological contamination were recorded, mostly as fixed contamination.

 Initial results of beryllium wipe tests indicated levels of beryllium above the detection limit (which is 0.5 micrograms per 100 square centimeters) in several of the inactive stacks.

 Results from a 2008 beryllium survey of spaces—mostly hallways and offices—in the Technical and Administrative Services Facility, the Metals Development building, Wilhelm Hall and Spedding Hall, indicated no detectable levels of beryllium.
 Testing is also planned for other fume vent stacks in Spedding Hall.

 Ames Laboratory is a U.S. Department of Energy Office of Science laboratory operated for the DOE by Iowa State University.
 Ames Laboratory creates innovative materials, technologies and energy solutions.
 We use our expertise, unique capabilities and interdisciplinary collaborations to solve global challenges.

-Note to Editors: A beryllium fact sheet and two reports on environmental surveys for beryllium at Ames Laboratory can be found here.
+Note to Editors: A beryllium fact sheet and periodic reports on environmental surveys for beryllium at Ames Laboratory can be found here.
 Additional information regarding the regulation of beryllium at DOE sites may be found on the Office of Health Safety and Security web site at: http://www.hss.energy.gov/healthsafety/wshp/be/